cfw-guide/dsi.cfw.guide/_pages/en_US/restoring-nand.md

 First, a few safer alternatives to why you might want to do this:
 - Installing DSiWare can be done using hiyaCFW or TWiLight Menu++
-- Recovering pictures can be done using [ninfs](https://github.com/ihaveamac/ninfs/releases), in combination with hiyaCFW or TWiLight Menu++ if you want them on console
+- Recovering pictures can be done using [ninfs](https://github.com/ihaveamac/ninfs/releases), in combination with hiyaCFW or TWiLight Menu++ if you want them on console.
+The latest version of the HiyaCFW Helper allows you to copy your photos from your NAND to the SDNAND during setup
-- Restoring an Unlaunch button configuration can be done from the Unlaunch menu
+- Restoring an Unlaunch button configuration can be done from the Unlaunch menu, which can be accessed by holding <kbd class="face">A</kbd> + <kbd class="face">B</kbd> while powering the console on
 - Booting into Unlaunch resulting in an error?
 Take out your SD card and try starting the system again.
 If it works, then it's a fault with your SD card and restoring a NAND backup won't fix it
 - "An error has occurred..." on boot is a hiyaCFW error and is not related to your NAND, see the [DS-Homebrew Wiki's hiyaCFW troubleshooting page](https://wiki.ds-homebrew.com/hiyacfw/troubleshooting) for more information
 - Any errors in TWiLight Menu++ are unrelated and you should try reinstalling TWiLight Menu++ or ask for help on [Discord](https://ds-homebrew.com/discord)